 |Weekly and Year-To-Date Performance|

-The equity markets finished the week with modest gains despite losing ground heading into the weekend on weakness in technology.
-For the week the Dow Jones Industrials, S&P 500 and the Nasdaq added 0.42%, 0.52% and 0.45% respectively.
-The Russell Mid-Cap, Small-Cap and MSCI EAFE indexes gained 0.8% and 0.27%.
+The equity markets closed out the week with solid gains for the headline indexes and a new record high for the Nasdaq.
+For the week the Dow Jones Industrials, S&P 500 and the Nasdaq gained 2.3%, 1.5% and 1.9% respectively.
+The Russell Mid-Cap and MSCI EAFE indexes gained 0.8% and 0.27%.
 The Russell Small-Cap index was off 0.32%.

 Stocks opened the week with a solid rally Monday.
 Financials led the gains as the bank index posted its best day in nearly four months and the financial sector overall rose 2.3%.
 Shares of Bank of America, JPMorgan and Goldman Sachs closed up 3.64%, 3.1% and 2.8%.
 Consumer related and technology stocks also checked in with encouraging gains, led by Amazon, Apple and Netflix which all gained over 1%.
 The Dow closed up 320 points or 1.31%, at 24,777.
 The S&P and the Nasdaq both added 0.88%.
 Crude prices continued their run of late adding another 0.3% on supply concerns to close at $74.01 per barrel.
 The benchmark 10-year Treasury note rose just under three basis points to close yielding 2.858%.